 Have you found new work?
 What was helpful there?

 CJ here again.
-Thanks to Ortho for sharing his story and best wishes to all of us.
+Thanks for TK for their story and best wishes to all of us.

 The Layoff Project is an attempt to collect the oral histories of chemists who have been affected by the changes in the pharmaceutical and chemical industries.
 The explanatory post is here; stories can be left in the comments or e-mailed to chemjobber -at- gmail/dot/com.
 Confidentiality and anonymity is guaranteed.